 A US-based project developer engaged CCI to evaluate a locally developed POME treatment biogas-to-power technology in South-East Asia.
 The customer was planning to license the technology in a network of biogas-to-power plants in South East Asia and asked for CCI's technical and commercial evaluation of the technology as well as the technology provider.

 CCI performed an in-depth analysis of the technology provider's reference plant and concluded that the technology was not suitable for the purposes of commercial biogas-to-power POME treatment projects for the customer.

-Physical flow measurements and chemical waste stream analysis allowed CCI to discover that the demonstrated relatively high performance of the technology had been achieved through a relative over-sizing of the plant compared to the actual waste stream.
-Additional to this conclusion CCI recommended suitable alternative technologies for the customer and developed implementation guidelines for future projects.
+Physical flow measurements & chemical waste stream analysis allowed CCI to discover that the demonstrated relatively high per-formance of the technology had been achieved through an over-sizing of the plant compared to the actual waste stream.
+Additional to this conclusion CCI recommended suitable alternative technologies and developed implementation guidelines for future projects.